bigchem/synthesis/README.md

 perl compare.pl patents_test100.csv.can result_patents_test100.csv.can 2

-        will calculates top-2 perfrormance and so on.
+        will calculates top-2 perfromance and so on.
 There are other processing options, which are listed in the script output.